Have you ever wondered- How the memory is managed in Python?

 import sys print(sys.getrefcount(55)) #4 var = 55 print sys.getrefcount(55) #5 var = var + 1 print sys.getrefcount(55) #4

 In the above program, the value of the variable var is incremented (you can change it to any other value or delete the variable).
-As Integer is immutable, we can not update the integer value, instead, it stores at a different place and decrements the reference count of previous value by one.
+As an Integer is immutable, we can not update the integer value, instead, it stores at a different place and decrements the reference count of the previous value by one.

 import sys print(sys.getrefcount(1)) #97 print(sys.getrefcount(2)) #76 print(sys.getrefcount(3)) #30

-This, means integer value 1 is used 97 times, 2 is used 76 and 3 is used 30 times.
+This means integer value 1 is used 97 times, 2 is used 76, and 3 is used 30 times.

 import sys import matplotlib.pyplot as plt #calculate the values for x and y axis x = range(500) y = [sys.getrefcount(i) for i in x] fig, ax = plt.subplots() plt.plot(x, y, '.') #set lable for x axis ax.set_xlabel("number") #set lable for y axis ax.set_ylabel("sys.getrefcount(number)") #plot the graph plt.show()